 Painting is my primary medium, though ceramics are often the substrate.
 It’s an inversion of historical Greek pottery, where the form of the piece was the most important, and the painting on its surface mere decoration.

 Since 2000, I spend half of my studio year illustrating final meal requests of death row inmates in an ongoing project titled The Last Supper.
 To date, The Last Supper consists of 900 cobalt blue on white, ceramic kiln-fired plates.
 Fearing that the emotional weight of The Last Supper would bleed into the rest of my practice, for years I resisted using dishware and the color blue in other projects.
 Then I made An Embarrassment of Dishes, for which I painted personal anecdotes in blue pigment on dishware inherited from my grandmother, and My New Blue Friends, a series of blue monochromatic paintings created by airbrushing egg tempera on wood panels.

-Considering wrongful convictions, fingerprinting, and how we access an iPhone with a thumbprint, I developed an idea fixe.
-I began copying images of fingerprints found online, reproducing them by hand.
-A Google image search for famous fingerprints shows: 1.
+Thinking about wrongful convictions, DNA testing and fingerprinting, and how we access an iPhone with a thumbprint, I developed an idée fixe.
+I began making facsimiles of fingerprints found online.
+A recent Google image search ranking for famous fingerprints shows: 1.
 Walt Disney, 2.
 Ted Bundy, 3.
 Malcolm X, 4.
 Richard Nixon.
-While making facsimile fingerprints, I was stymied by the absence of women.
+I was stymied by the absence of women.
 Search results for “fingerprints of women” proved nearly identical to my initial prompt: the first identified woman, Rosa Parks, appeared in 120th place.
-In response, I put out a call for fingerprints of creative women and began Fashion Plate.
+In response, I put out a call for fingerprints of creative women and began the Fashion Plate series.

 Inquires: Upfor Gallery